MP281X/realtime/README.md

 # @mp281x/realtime

-A library designed to handle server-sent events (SSE) with full type-safety in SvelteKit and Next.js.
+A library designed to handle server-sent events (SSE) with full type-safety in SvelteKit, Next.js and Astro.

 ## Features

 - Full type-safety for client and frontend
 - Simplified management of server-sent events.
-- Seamless integration with SvelteKit and Next.js.
+- Seamless integration with SvelteKit, Next.js and Astro.

 ## Installation